saisuryachandraprasad/test_docs/docs/Knowledge Base/profiles-methodology.md

 metadata:
   robots: index
 ---
 Lightcast Profile Analytics is built from individual profiles representing more than 331 million workers worldwide.
-Profilestypically include a person’s location, work history, education, and skills.
+Profiles typically include a person’s location, work history, education, and skills.
 Some profiles also contain contact details such as names, phone numbers, and email addresses, but these are never provided in bulk to Lightcast users.

 Profile data offers detailed insights into worker skills, career pathways, alumni outcomes, company workforce characteristics, and more.